awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 1. For **Targets**, choose **Selecting all managed instances in this account**, **Specifying tags**, or **Manually Selecting Instance**\.
 If you target resources by using tags, enter a tag key and a tag value in the fields provided\.

 1. For **Specify schedule**, choose **On Schedule** to run the association on a regular schedule, or **No Schedule** to run the association once\.
-For more information about these options, see [Create an Association \(Console\)](sysman-state-assoc.md) in this guide\.
+For more information about these options, see [Create an Association](sysman-state-assoc.md) in this guide\.
 Use the controls to create a `cron` or rate schedule for the association\.

-1. For more information about advanced options, such as compliance severity, rate control, and output options, see [Create an Association \(Console\)](sysman-state-assoc.md) in this guide\.
+1. For more information about advanced options, such as compliance severity, rate control, and output options, see [Create an Association](sysman-state-assoc.md) in this guide\.
 When you are finished editing your association, choose **Save Changes**\.

 1. On the association's home page, choose **Apply association now**\.

    State Manager creates and immediately runs the association on the specified instances or targets\.
-For more information about the results of running associations, see [Create an Association \(Console\)](sysman-state-assoc.md) in this guide\.
+For more information about the results of running associations, see [Create an Association](sysman-state-assoc.md) in this guide\.

 ## Installing a Package One Time \(AWS CLI\)<a name="distributor-deploy-pkg-cli"></a>